 In Seoul, police martial arts squads drove protesters into side streets, beating and kicking them, but the protest swelled with thousands of other citizens demanding Chun's arrest.
 Thousands of riot police using armored vehicles fired volleys of tear gas at more than 15,000 protesters at one crowded shopping area.
 During the Seoul rally, leaders called for bigger rallies next week and vowed to attack Chun's house.
 Radical students have attacked government buildings and party offices since Thursday, when riot police blocked a march to Chun's home by thousands of students.
-Chun's younger brother, was Kyung-hwan, Chun recently sentenced to seven years' in prison for taking bribes and misusing millions of dollars in government money while he headed a rural development program.
-Gunmen were behind failed Maldives coup Associated Press MALE.
-Maldives--Military officials tried to break a high seas standoff Saturday night with gunmen who staged a failed coup in Maldives, seized 25 hostages and were holding them aboard a crippled boat, officials said.
-Two Indian warships tailed the boat in the Indian Ocean, and military officers were negotiating by radio with the gunmen for release of the hostages, Indian and Mal- "We have not yet reached any conclusion.
+Chun's younger brother, Chun Kyung-hwan, was recently sentenced to seven years' in prison for taking bribes and misusing millions of dollars in government money while he headed a rural development program.
+Gunmen were behind failed Maldives coup Associated Press MALE, Maldives--Military officials tried to break a high seas standoff Saturday night with gunmen who staged a failed coup in Maldives, seized 25 hostages and were holding them aboard a crippled boat, officials said.
+Two Indian warships tailed the boat in the Indian Ocean, and military officers were negotiating by radio with the gunmen for release of the hostages, Indian and Maldivian officials in Male said.
+"We have not yet reached any conclusion.
 There are many lives involved.
 There are threats to life," said Maj.
 Zahir of the Maldivian security forces.
-He gave only one name. former President Ibrahim participated
+He gave only one name.
+"We are trying to solve the problem as soon as possible," said Zahir nearly 48 hours after the ship left Male, the capital.
+Officials said an aide to former President Ibrahim Nasir participated in Thursday's pre-dawn attack and may have instigated it.
 Nasir, who lives in Singapore, denied involvement.
 In Male, members of the security forces patrolled the gray sand streets.
 Businesses and shops were closed because of a national day of mourning for those who died in the violence.
-India's top diplomat in Male said 27 to 32 people were killed when 150 gunmen--believed to be Tamil mercenaries from nearby Sri Lanka-- attempted President overthrow to Maumoon Abdul Gayoom.
+India's top diplomat in Male said 27 to 32 people were killed when 150 gunmen-believed to be Tamil mercenaries from nearby Sri Lanka- attempted to overthrow President Maumoon Abdul Gayoom.
 "This figure is probably understated, because the mercenaries may have removed their dead," Ambassador A.K.
 Banerjee said.
 He provided no breakdown on the deaths, but said 25 people were taken hostage aboard the vessel.
 Earlier reports had said there were 18 to 20 hostages.
 The mercenaries fled early Friday after Indian paratroopers landed to help Gayoom and his lightly armed security forces in the Indian Ocean nation, which is also known as the Maldive Islands.
+The Observer The independent student newspaper serving Notre Dame and Saint Mary's is accepting applications for the following position: Business Page Reporters For further information contact Matt Gallagher at The Observer (239-5303) James E.